- Exhibitions & Events

 We're ready to welcome you.
 Please see the information below to make the most of your visit.

-Help care for our community and museum by following these health and safety precautions:
+Help care for our community and museum by following basic health and safety precautions:

-The museum has new hours, Tuesday through Saturday, 10 am to 4 pm.
-When classes are in session, we will be open late on Thursdays until 7 pm.
+The museum is open Tuesday through Saturday, 10 am to 4 pm.
 Admission is always free.

 Please read posted information as you enter.
 An attendant will be nearby to answer questions as you continue to the galleries.

 As a courtesy, please maintain appropriate distance from other visitors as you enter and proceed through the galleries.

 Please stand at a safe distance from paintings and pedestals and do not touch the art or the cases.
 The care you take helps to preserve the art for all.